 - Read and understand the Company Health and Safety Policy and carry out their work in accordance with its requirements - Use the correct tools and equipment for the job - Keep tools in good condition - Use 110V electrical equipment on site and rechargeable wherever possible - Plan all work at height activities taking into account the hazards and risks presented - Wear safety footwear and use personal protective equipment allocated according to the instructions and training provided - When working in confined spaces ensure escape plans are agreed prior to work commencing - Attend site inductions if appropriate - Make systems safe prior to working on them and adhere to the company isolation procedures.
+Ensure permit to break ground is issued prior any works commencing.
 If a permit to work system is in place strictly adhere to the procedure and ensure when leaving site the system is left in a safe condition - Report immediately to supervision any defects or damage in plant or machinery - Work in a safe manner at all times.
 Do not take unnecessary risks which could endanger themselves or others.
-If possible, remove site hazards themselves, e.g. remove or flatten nails sticking out of timber, tie unsecured access ladders, etc. - Do not use plant or equipment for work for which it was not intended or if you are not trained or experienced to use it - Warn other employees, particularly new employees and young people, of particular known hazards - Do not play dangerous or practical jokes or "horseplay" on site - Report to supervision any person seen abusing the welfare facilities provided - Report any injury to themselves which results from an accident at work, even if the injury does not stop them working - Suggest safer methods of working - Co-operate with Mr C Rutkowski, C2 Safety and act on their recommendations - Ensure all manual handling activities are assessed and safe - Co-operate with their employer, making sure they get proper training and they understand and follow the company's health and safety policies and procedures - Report any injuries or illnesses they suffer as a result of doing their job - Tell their employer if something happens that might affect their ability to work (e.g. becoming pregnant, suffering an injury), and notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness - Report anything or any conditions that they consider unsafe to their Supervisor/Manager.
-If sensible and within their remit try to resolve the problem immediately - Ensure all test equipment is calibrated and correctly operational - Not partake in drinking alcohol or the taking of drugs whilst at work - Become aware of the fire evacuation procedure and the position of fire alarms and fire equipment (this provision applies equally whilst on construction sites or working on client's or customer's premises)
+If possible, remove site hazards themselves, e.g. remove or flatten nails sticking out of timber, tie unsecured access ladders, etc. - Do not use plant or equipment for work for which it was not intended or if you are not trained or experienced to use it - Warn other employees, particularly new employees and young people, of particular known hazards - Do not play dangerous or practical jokes or "horseplay" on site - · Report to supervision any person seen abusing the welfare facilities provided - Report any injury to themselves which results from an accident at work, even if the injury does not stop them working - Suggest safer methods of working - Co-operate with Mr C Rutkowski, C2 Safety and act on their recommendations - Ensure all manual handling activities are assessed and safe - Co-operate with their employer, making sure they get proper training and they understand and follow the company's health and safety policies and procedures - Report any injuries or illnesses they suffer as a result of doing their job - Tell their employer if something happens that might affect their ability to work (e.g. becoming pregnant, suffering an injury), and notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness - Report anything or any conditions that they consider unsafe to their Supervisor/Manager.
+If sensible and within their remit try to resolve the problem immediately - Ensure all test equipment is calibrated and correctly operational - Not partake in drinking alcohol or the taking of drugs which might affect safefy in the work place - GeMech drugs and alcohol policy to be adhered to at all times. - Become aware of the fire evacuation procedure and the position of fire alarms and fire equipment (this provision applies equally whilst on construction sites or working on client's or customer's premises)